 Recalculating the price involves sending an API call to your website.
 Frequent API calls could result in performance issues while users are using your checkout page.
 For this reason, fields that may modify the price charged at checkout are now being marked with the CSS class pmpro_alter_price so that API calls are only made when the price has potentially changed.

 Add Ons with checkout fields that may alter the price of checkout will require updates to give those fields the pmpro_alter_price CSS class selector.
 We are currently working to update all Add Ons to respect this behavior.
-In the meantime, you can manually make the change for fields on your checkout page using the following code recipe:
+In the meantime, you can manually make the change for fields on your checkout page using the following code recipe.
+Custom user fields can also be given the pmpro_alter_price class by using the class option in your extended fields customization code.

 How can I reduce the performance impact from enabling this feature?